-GDPR Is a new set of European regulations that came into effect on May 25th, 2018.
+GDPR is a set of European regulations that came into effect on May 25th, 2018.
 These regulations aim to strengthen the security and protection of personal data gathered from EU citizens, even by companies outside of the EU - like Spreedly.